VivekGupta1999/AppofApps_TVversion/README.md

 ![test image size](https://github.com/VivekGupta1999/AppofApps_TVversion/blob/master/screenshots/Screen%20Shot%202020-01-20%20at%205.42.44%20AM.png)

-                              This is the main homepage after login having different options
+                               This is a private To do list for users This is the main homepage after login having different options
 ![test image size](https://github.com/VivekGupta1999/AppofApps_TVversion/blob/master/screenshots/Screen%20Shot%202020-01-20%20at%205.43.26%20AM.png)

                       This is the game main page with three difficulty levels and last one a multiplayer option
 ![test image size](https://github.com/VivekGupta1999/AppofApps_TVversion/blob/master/screenshots/Screen%20Shot%202020-01-20%20at%205.43.40%20AM.png)

-                                             This is the Game PONG!
+                                              This is the music list page u can add more too
 ![test image size](https://github.com/VivekGupta1999/AppofApps_TVversion/blob/master/screenshots/Screen%20Shot%202020-01-20%20at%205.44.04%20AM.png)

-                                        This is a private To do list for users
+                                         This is the musicplayer Page
 ![test image size](https://github.com/VivekGupta1999/AppofApps_TVversion/blob/master/screenshots/Screen%20Shot%202020-01-20%20at%205.44.18%20AM.png)

                           This is the Web Mapping service with an extra option to save destination